 School staff should be aware of how a child's medical condition will impact on their participation in such events, however, there should be enough flexibility for all children to participate according to their abilities and with any reasonable adjustments.
-The only exception would be in cases where evidence from a clinician, such as a GP or specialist consultant, states that participation is not possible or parents do not wish for their child to participate and this is agreed with the establishment.
+The only exception would be in cases where evidence from a clinician, such as a GP or specialist consultant, states that participation is not possible.

 To determine the reasonable adjustments required, the school should complete a personalised risk assessment.
 This will ensure that planning arrangements take account of any steps needed to ensure that pupils with medical needs are included.
 The risk assessment will require consultation with parents and pupils and advice from the relevant healthcare professionals to ensure that pupils can participate safely.
-In certain situations it may also be appropriate to consult the intended activity providers.
+In certain situations, it may also be appropriate to consult the intended activity providers.